tariaherbert/Wells-Fargo/README.md

 ##### Partial Dependency Plot (PDP) and Accumulated Local Effects (ALE)

 * **Balance**
-   * Without Monotonicity:
+   * Without Hyperparameter Tuning and Monotonicity:
    ![Balance](https://github.com/tariaherbert/Wells-Fargo/blob/main/graphs/GAMI-Net%20balance.png)
-   * With Monotonicity:
+   * With Hyperparameter Tuning and Monotonicity:
    ![Balance]()
    * There is a positive relationship between Status approval and Balance.
 As Balance increases, the probability of that individual not defaulting increases and defaulting decreases.

 * **Delinquency Status**
-   * Without Monotonicity:
+   * Without Hyperparameter Tuning and Monotonicity:
    ![Delinquency Status](https://github.com/tariaherbert/Wells-Fargo/blob/main/graphs/GAMI-Net%20delinquency%20status.png)
-   * With Monotonicity:
+   * With Hyperparameter Tuning and Monotonicity:
    ![Delinquency Status]()
    * There is a negative relationship between Status approval and Delinquency Status.
 As Delinquency Status increases, the probability of that individual not defaulting decreases and defaulting increases.

 * **Mortgage**
-   * Without Monotonicity:
+   * Without Hyperparameter Tuning and Monotonicity:
    ![Mortgage](https://github.com/tariaherbert/Wells-Fargo/blob/main/graphs/GAMI-Net%20mortgage.png)
-   * With Monotonicity:
+   * With Hyperparameter Tuning and Monotonicity:
    ![Mortgage]()
    * There is a positive relationship between Status approval and Mortgage.
 As Mortgage increases, the probability of that individual not defaulting increases and defaulting decreases.

 * **Utilization**
-   * Without Monotonicity:
+   * Without Hyperparameter Tuning and Monotonicity:
    ![Utilization](https://github.com/tariaherbert/Wells-Fargo/blob/main/graphs/GAMI-Net%20utilization.png)
-   * With Monotonicity:
+   * With Hyperparameter Tuning and Monotonicity:
    ![Utilization]
    * There is a negative relationship between Status approval and Utilization.
 As Utilization increases, the probability of that individual not defaulting decreases and defaulting increases.